legtvar/kafe/Docs/manual/perms.md

 - The `system` entity is special.
 It rules all.
 Permissions for the `system` entity are "inherited" by all others.
 - Permissions are always additive.
 If one can explictly `Inspect` and organization and `Write` to one of its project groups, one inherited the `Read` and `Write` to all of the project group's projects.
 - Playlists are just lists.
 That's it.
-Especially, parents are not _parents_ of any artifacts.
+Especially, playlists are not _parents_ of any artifacts.
 No permissions trickle down from playlists to artifacts.
 - There is no _administrator_ role in KAFE.
 Administrators are accounts with an explicit `All` permission on the `system` entity.

 ## `EntityPermissionInfo`